tensorflow/tensorflow/tensorflow/examples/ios/README.md

    below indicating that the example Grace Hopper image in directory data has been analyzed, with a military uniform recognized.

  - Run the other samples using the same process.
-The camera example requires a real device connected.
-Once you build and run that, you should get a live camera view that you can point at objects to get real-time recognition results.
+The camera and camption examples require a real device connected.
+Once you build and run that, you should get a live camera view that you can point at objects to get real-time recognition results (tap to generate a caption in the caption example).

 ### Troubleshooting

  - Make sure you use the TensorFlow-experimental pod (and not TensorFlow).

  - The TensorFlow-experimental pod is current about ~450MB.
 The reason it is so big is because we are bundling multiple platforms, and the pod includes all TensorFlow functionality (e.g. operations).
 The final app size after build is substantially smaller though (~25MB).
 Working with the complete